-- MCS 3y, 5y, 7y, 14y, ALSPAC 3y, 4y, 5y, 6y, 8y, 13y, 16y, 22y, BCS70 5y, and 16y have asked similar questions on frequency of TV consumption during childhood/early adulthood although questions vary slightly across ages (i.e. MCS 7: "On a normal week day during term time, how many hours does CM spend watching television, videos or DVDs"; ALSPAC 6: "How much time on average does s/he spend watching tv"; BCS70 5y: "Hours per day watched television Mon-Fri and Sat-Sun").
-Responses are comparable in terms of duration (hours/day), with consumption differences examined from weekdays and weekends. - BCS70 42y and NCDS 44y both ask similar questions on TV consumption in midlife (i.e. BCS70: "Time spent watching television, videos, DVDs, blue-ray (including on a computer):"; NCDS: "Time spent on average during the last year: watching TV or videos?") with responses comparable in duration (hour/day). - ALSPAC 9y, BCS70 10y, and NCDS 11y ask similar questions on the frequency of TV watching (i.e. ALSPAC: "When she finishes school and returns home does she watch TV or video"; BCS70: "How often does your child do this in spare time: watch TV", NCDS: "Watching television after school hour") with responses comparable in frequency (ranging from never to always).
+- MCS 3y, 5y, 7y, 14y, 17y, ALSPAC 3y, 4y, 5y, 6y, 8y, 13y, 16y, 22y, BCS70 5y, and 16y have asked similar questions on frequency of TV consumption during childhood/early adulthood although questions vary slightly across ages (i.e. MCS 7: "On a normal week day during term time, how many hours does CM spend watching television, videos or DVDs"; ALSPAC 6: "How much time on average does s/he spend watching tv"; BCS70 5y: "Hours per day watched television Mon-Fri and Sat-Sun").
+Responses are comparable in terms of duration (hours/day), with consumption differences examined from weekdays and weekends. - ALSPAC 9y, BCS70 10y, and NCDS 11y ask similar questions on the frequency of TV watching (i.e. ALSPAC: "When she finishes school and returns home does she watch TV or video"; BCS70: "How often does your child do this in spare time: watch TV", NCDS: "Watching television after school hour") with responses comparable in frequency (ranging from never to always). - BCS70 42y, 46y and NCDS 44y and NSHD 60-64y ask similar questions on TV consumption in mid- and later life (i.e. BCS70: "Time spent watching television, videos, DVDs, blue-ray (including on a computer)"; NCDS: "Time spent on average during the last year: watching TV or videos?"; NSHD, "How much time you spend on average during the last year watching TV or videos other than for work?") with responses comparable in duration (hour/day).
+However, NCDS and BCS70 split responses by weekday and weekend, while NSHD did not specify and asked for an average over the past year.